SS Taormina (1908): Service

 In 1912 Lloyd Italiano took over Taormina and put her on a route between Genoa and New York Via Naples.
 By 1913 she was equipped for wireless telegraphy.
 Her call sign was originally MOT, but in 1914 it was changed to IYT.

-In 1918 the US Government chartered Toarmina as a troop ship.
+In 1918 the US Government chartered Taormina as a troop ship.
 She embarked 2,680 officers and men and left the United States on 26 July in convoy with the US Navy troop ships Finland and Kroonland.
 The convoy met the US Navy troop ships Pocahontas and Susquehanna, and the Italian liners Duca d'Aosta and Caserta from Newport News, Virginia.
 The US Navy cruisers Pueblo and Huntington and destroyers Rathburne and Colhoun escorted the combined convoy.
 The convoy reached Brest, France on 7 August.
 Taormina arrived back in the United States on 20 August, ending her sole US troop ship voyage.

 In 1918 Taormina came under the control of NGI.
 In 1919 NGI put her on a route between Genoa and New York via Marseille.
 NGI laid her up for four years from August 1923 to 1927, when she made one last round trip to New York and back.
 She was scrapped at Savona from 27 July 1929.